At the WPT Barcelona 2015, there were many surprises but also especially for women a continuity compared to the previous season.

 Mapi and Majo Alayeto had great difficulties to reach this final and win it.
 Already in the semifinals, it did not go far.

-In the final against Cata Tenorio and Victoria Iglesias, the fight was tough with a level so high that it catches up a little the final man so expeditious (4 / 6 6 / 2 7 / 5).
+In the final against Cata Tenorio and Victoria Iglesias, the fight was tough with such a high level that it caught up with the man's final which was so expeditious (4/6 6/2 7/5).

 In women, as in men, there are more and more competitions and we want more!